 *For posthumous nominations, please include date of death and mailing address information for a relative or contact.

-To nominate an exceptional woman for this award, please send the following details to firstname.lastname@example.org with the subject line “Nomination: Woman Business Leader of the Year Award”
+To nominate an exceptional woman for this award, please send the following details to firstname.lastname@example.org with the subject line “Nomination: Woman in Business Award”

 - Nominee’s Name